 Social Interaction in Public Spaces: A Longitudinal Study -

-This study utilizes an archive of Super 8 time-lapse films of public spaces from New York and around the world that were made in the 1970s through
+The goal of this study is to understand change in the social life of urban public spaces over the past 30 years.
+Utilizing an archive of Super 8 time-lapse films of public spaces from New York and around the world that were made in the 1970s

-Lost-letter Experiment - A variation on Stanley Milgram's lost-letter technique.
+A variation on Stanley Milgram's lost-letter technique.
 In the summer of 2001 more than 5,000 stamped and self-addressed letters were "lost" in 80+ urban areas in the United States, Canada, Europe, Africa and Asia.
-The proportion of returned (open/unopened) letters from each area is an indicator of helping behavior.
-In the summer of 2011 the project entered its second phase, letters were "lost" again in the same small urban areas.
-Variation will be explored over time (pre and post 9/11 / 2001-2011), country, urban area (using census data), and as a result of information and communication technologies.
+The proportion of returned letters from each area is an indicator of helping behavior.
+In the summer of 2011 the project entered its second phase; letters were "lost" again in the same small urban areas.
+Census data is being used to predict change in helping behavior over the past decade based on changes in the composition of different urban settings, such as population mobility and diversity.

 The Social Life of Wireless Urban Spaces -

 It is unclear if wireless Internet use in public spaces will facilitate greater engagement with co-present others, or encourage social disengagement.
-This study investigates how mobile
+This study investigated how mobile

 technologies, focusing on Wi-Fi use but not excluding mobile phones, video games, portable music devices, etc., impact the use of public space.